kalyani2003/kalyani2003/README.md

 <br>
 <p align="center">
-Hello 👋 I'm kalyani Mhala, Final Year Student At PRMCEAM. and I'm Eager To Gain Knowledge And Experience.
+Hello 👋 I'm kalyani Mhala, Final Year Student At PRMCEAM.
+I'm Eager To Gain Knowledge And Experience.
 I'm Passionate About Exploring And Creating Innovative Solutions That Can Make An Impact On The World.
 My current tech stack 👩‍💻 that I'm working on Data science, Python, Java, Amazon Web services (AWS).
 I'm always interested in hearing from other's and intresting creative folk, so feel free to connect with me 😊